Nomeansno: Worldhood of the World (As Such) and Dance of the Headless Bourgeoisie (1993–1999)

 Holliston joined Nomeansno for touring in support of Why Do They Call Me Mr. Happy?, and second drummer Ken Kempster joined later in 1993 to complete their first four-piece lineup.
 Kempster went on to tour sporadically with Nomeansno over the next four years.

 Holliston and Kempster debuted on The Worldhood of the World (As Such), released in 1995.
 With a title from philosopher Martin Heidegger's Being and Time, the album featured simpler and more melodic songs than its predecessors while nonetheless retaining the band's "taste for blood and gristle."
 After focusing briefly on the Hanson Brothers and releasing the LP Sudden Death, Nomeansno followed with the EPs Would We Be Alive? and In the Fishtank 1, each featuring a cover of "Would We Be Alive?" by the Residents.

 They issued their eighth studio album, the double LP Dance of the Headless Bourgeoisie, in 1998.
-The album featured some of their longest songs and received mixed, but generally positive, reviews.
+The album featured some of their longest songs and received mixed but generally positive reviews.
 In a retrospective review, AllMusic critic Tom Schulte praised the album in its experimental tone as "dark and unforgettable, poignant and cutting."
 A critic writing for The A.V.
 Club, however, dismissed the album as "dull, meandering punk" and likened the band pejoratively to Rush.

 One and All Roads Lead to Ausfahrt (2000–2006)

 The band was a three-piece featuring (from left to right) Tom Holliston, John Wright, and Rob Wright in its final two decades.

 The band issued its final Alternative Tentacles album, One, in 2000.
 Featuring a slow stoner rock cover of the Ramones's "Beat on the Brat" and a fifteen-minute version of Miles Davis's "Bitches Brew" with electric piano and congas, the album was well received.
 AllMusic's Schulte assessed the album as "intense and heavy collegiate punk" as praised it as the band's finest effort since Wrong.
 Three outtakes from the album were also issued as the Generic Shame EP on Wrong.

 The band left Alternative Tentacles in 2002, mainly due to concerns about record distribution in Europe where their most devoted fan base lived.
 They began slowly reissuing their back catalogue through Wrong and distributors Southern Records.
 With new drummer Ernie Hawkins, the Hanson Brothers released their third album, My Game, later that year.
 Nomeansno continued touring extensively, but ultimately took six years to release their next album.
 In the meantime, they issued the best-of compilation The People's Choice.

-Their tenth studio album, All Roads Lead to Ausfahrt, was released on August 22, 2006, by AntAcidAudio in the United States and Southern in Europe.
+Their tenth studio album, All Roads Lead to Ausfahrt, was released on August 22, 2006 by AntAcidAudio in the United States and Southern Records in Europe.
 AllMusic critic Jo-Ann Greene praised the album's exhausting diversity as befitting of the band's legacy and career-spanning accomplishments.
-Greene wrote that with the record Nomeansno travel "yet again through the undergrowth and underbelly of the rock realm, and with all the piss and vinegar that they started out with a quarter century ago."
+Greene wrote that with the record, Nomeansno travel "yet again through the undergrowth and underbelly of the rock realm, and with all the piss and vinegar that they started out with a quarter century ago."